-Alongside your compulsory language modules, you will take core and optional modules from each of the departments related to your chosen languages.
+Alongside your compulsory language modules, you will take core and optional modules related to your chosen languages.
 These often focus on topics such as history, literature or culture relating to the country or region you are interested in.

 Depending on your beginners’ language choice, you may take fewer optional modules in the first two years, so that you can concentrate on intensive language acquisition.

-You can choose three languages from post-A level: French, German, Portuguese, Russian or Spanish.
+You can choose three languages from post-A level: French, German, Russian or Spanish.

-OR two post-A level (from the list above) and one beginners’ language: Dutch, French, German, Portuguese, Russian, Serbian/Croatian, Slovene or Spanish.
+OR two post-A level (from the list above) and one beginners’ language: French, German, Portuguese, Russian, Serbian/Croatian, or Spanish.

 N.B You cannot take more than one language from beginners’ level in the same year.

 You will take language modules at the appropriate level throughout the course.
 Post-A level language instruction builds on your existing skills and develops your competence in reading, writing, speaking and listening.
 If you are a beginner, you will take an intensive course that is structured to take you from beginners’ or GCSE level to degree level in four years.
 You will take the same language modules as post-A level students in the final year of the course, and you thus graduate with the same language level.
-For more information about core language modules, see the pages of the individual language departments.
+For more information about core language modules, see the pages for our single honours languages degrees.

 Modules taken alongside your language work

 Students on this degree course will typically take core modules in the first year of study and select from a range of optional modules in the second and final year of the course.
 Beginners normally follow a set programme in their beginners’ language in the first two years of the course.
-For more details of optional modules in your particular language combination, please see the relevant web page for individual language departments.
+For more details of optional modules in your particular language combination, please see the pages for our single honours languages degrees.